-Economic Policy in 1921. which permitted some enterprise private allowing while control farmers to their surplus crops.
-1922.
-In Soviet Ukraine became one founding οf the states of the Union of Soviet Socialist
+Economic Policy in 1921. which permitted some enterprise private while allowing farmers to control their surplus crops.
+In 1922.
+Soviet Ukraine became one of the founding states of the Union of Soviet Socialist

 Republics (USSR).
-While the 1924 USSR constitution granted each republic government extensive authority over their own affairs, in reality the Communist Party exercised supreme power.
+While the 1924 USSR Constitution granted each republic government extensive authority over their own affairs, in reality the Communist Party exercised supreme power.
 Early policies established Ukrainian as the official language of the government and military, while expanding Ukrainian education and scholarship.
 Nevertheless, Soviet leader Joseph Stalin reversed course in 1928, enforcing Russification along with industrialization and agricultural collectivization.
 While industrialization was somewhat effective, Ukrainians objected to collectivization by revolting, slaughtering cattle, and destroying farm machinery.